tpb1908/CWDoc/doc.md

 This is done by the merge command.
 When asked to merge a branch 'changed' into a branch 'other' Git:
-- Finds the common ancestory of 'changed' and 'other'
+- Finds the common ancestor of 'changed' and 'other'
 - If the ancestor commit is equal to the head of 'other'
     - Updates 'other' by adding the commits which have been made to 'changed' since the common ancestor
     - Updates the head pointer of 'other' to point to the same commit as 'changed'